jamesheald/COIN/README.md

 ```
 obj = COIN;
 ```
 This object has [properties](#properties) that define the model (e.g., model parameters) and the paradigm (e.g., perturbations, sensory cues).
 Some properties have default values, which can be overwritten.
-The default model parameters are the parameters fit to the average Data in properties can be operated on by methods (functions) of the class.
+The default model parameters were fit to the average spontaneous and evoked recovery data sets in [Contextual inference underlies the learning of sensorimotor repertoires](https://www.biorxiv.org/content/10.1101/2020.11.23.394320v1).
+Data in properties can be operated on by methods (functions) of the class.

 To simulate learning on a simple paradigm, define a series of perturbations (use NaN to indicate a channel trial):
 ```